 When Not to Use Value Plan

 The Value Plan may not be the best choice in some situations.
-Agencies like the IRS, SEC, DOL, and some courts will require a full‐scale formal business valuation report.
+Agencies like the IRS, SEC, DOL, courts, and most banks will require a full‐scale formal business valuation report.
 However, there are exceptions that we are happy to discuss.

 Ready to get started on knowing your company’s intrinsic value?
 Want to see an example ValuePlan Business Valuation?
 Please call 561-325-9777 or use our contact form to see how a Value Plan can meet your immediate valuation needs!